psy-q/kanboard-plugin-grabscroll/README.md

 Installation
 ------------

+You have multiple options:

+  * Via zipball/tarball: Download from the [releases page](https://github.com/psy-q/kanboard-plugin-grabscroll/releases) and extract to `plugins/GrabScroll`
-Clone into the directory `plugins/GrabScroll`
+  * Via git: Clone into the directory `plugins/GrabScroll`

 Note: Plugin folder is case-sensitive.